Getting out of payday debt is tough, but possible. Here’s how to get out of a payday loan nightmare.

-If your payday loan debt seems to never go away, despite your best efforts, you might be in what’s known as the ‘payday loan trap’.
-That is, a cycle of debt that’s so high it’s tough to get out of.
+If your payday loan debt seems to never go away, despite your best efforts, you might be in what’s known as the ‘payday loan trap’ — a cycle of debt that’s so high it’s tough to escape.

-According to statistics from the Consumer Financial Protection Bureau (CFPB) and Pew Research the average annual percentage interest rate is 396%, with the average borrower spending $520 in interest and additional fees alone to borrow $375.
+According to statistics from the Consumer Financial Protection Bureau (CFPB) and research from the Pew Charitable Trust, the average annual percentage interest rate on a payday loan is 396%, with the average borrower spending $520 in interest and additional fees alone to borrow $375.

-By nature, these loans tend to trap well-intentioned payday loan borrowers into a cycle of debt they can’t get out of.
+By nature, these loans tend to trap well-intentioned borrowers into a cycle of debt from which they can’t escape.
 Yet the 14,000+ storefront payday lenders, combined with endless online lenders, rake in $12 billion in fees every year.
 To get a sense of how horrible this industry can be, watch the video below by Bloomberg.

-If you’re one of the 12 million Americans who has taken out a payday loan this year, you’re not alone.
-Here are a few steps you can take to help get out of this trap.
+If you’re one of the 12 million Americans who have taken out a payday loan this year, you’re not alone.
+Here are a few steps you can take to help escape this trap.

-Payday loan consolidation programs — also called debt relief, debt settlement, or debt consolidation programs — are a bit of a different beast.
-In this case, a 3rd party will take all of your loans, along with the responsibility of repaying them, and charge you a flat monthly payment.
-They will help you stop lenders from automatically drafting from your checking account (which will prevent overdraft fees), and will negotiate directly with the lenders to come up with a plan that works.
+Payday loan consolidation programs — also called debt relief, debt settlement or debt consolidation programs — are a bit of a different beast.
+In this case, a third party will take all of your loans and the responsibility of repaying them and charge you a flat monthly payment.
+They will help you stop lenders from automatically drafting from your checking account (which will prevent overdraft fees) and negotiate directly with the lenders to devise a plan that works.
 Generally speaking, the total amount you will pay will be a fraction of what you would owe the payday lenders.

 You might be able to reduce your loan amount by up to 80%.